High Potential Trait Indicator (HPTI)

 Background & Theory

-The High Potential Trait Inventory (HPTI) was developed by Ian MacRae and Adrian Furnham at University College London (UCL) and High Potential Psychology Ltd.
+The High Potential Trait Indicator (HPTI) was developed by Ian MacRae and Adrian Furnham at University College London (UCL) and High Potential Psychology Ltd.

 The Thomas HPTI, now known as the Thomas Personality assessment, has been designed based on an ‘optimality’ model; this model assumes that a person’s personality traits can be considered ‘optimal’ based on the requirements of a particular job role or position, such as senior executive leadership.